eradiate/eradiate/docs/rst/developer_guide/documentation.rst

 .. code-block:: bash

-    cd $ERADIATE_DIR/docs
+    cd $ERADIATE_DIR
-    make html
+    make docs

 After the build is completed, the html document is located in :code:`$ERADIATE_DIR/docs/_build/html`.

+.. admonition:: Notes
+   :class: note

+   * Some parts of the API documentation use static intermediate files generated by a dedicated script.
+See :ref:`sec-developer_guide-documentation-api-build` for more information.
-.. note:: By default, docs are built without running examples.
+   * By default, docs are built without running examples.
      See :ref:`sec-developer_guide-documentation-tutorials-running_examples` for
      more information.

 Building the kernel documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^